Valuation Inputs

 Our tool uses the **Capital Asset Pricing Model (CAPM)**, which is the globally accepted standard for determining equity costs.
 It consists of three primary building blocks:

-- Risk-Free Rate (Rf): This is the baseline return you can get with zero risk.
-In India, the yield on the 10-year Government Bond (G-Sec) is used as the standard Rf.
+- Risk-Free Rate (Rf): The return with zero risk.
+In India, the yield on the 10-year G-Sec is the standard Rf.

 Beta-Based Equity Cost Comparison